Agenda

 Key Takeaways:

-This project investigates a solar-responsive kinetic façade for hot climates (ASHRAE Zones 1–3, 4B, 5B), where adaptive strategies are critical.
-The system integrates PV into shading panels that dynamically reorient to reduce energy curtailment, minimize peak heat gain, cut cooling loads, and enhance daylight.
-By addressing gaps in BIPV and adaptive façade innovation, the project explores how PV-integrated modular assemblies, embedded controls, and performance monitoring can advance building skin design.
+In this workshop, we explore a solar-responsive kinetic facade designed for hot climates (ASHRAE Zones 1–3, 4B, 5B), where adaptive strategies are essential.
+The system integrates photovoltaic (PV) panels into shading elements that dynamically reorient to reduce energy curtailment, limit peak heat gain, lower cooling loads, and improve daylight quality.
+Through discussion and demonstration, participants will examine how PV-integrated modular assemblies, embedded controls, and performance monitoring can advance adaptive façade design and address current gaps in building-integrated photovoltaics (BIPV).

 TRACK C